MAECProject/maec-to-stix/docs/indicator_extraction/high_level_config.rst

 Description
 ~~~~~~~~~~~

-- ``use_granular_options``: whether to use the granular configuration file (**granular_config.json**) to drive the indicator extraction behavior, OR to use the abstracted system-level activity configuration files.
-Thus, a value of **true** indicates that the granular configuration will be used and the abstracted options will not; conversely, a value of **false** indicates that the abstractions will be used and the granular configuration file will not.
+- ``use_granular_options``: whether to use the granular configuration file (**granular_config.json**) to drive the indicator extraction behavior OR to use the abstracted system-level activity configuration files.
+Thus, a value of **true** indicates that the granular configuration will be used and the system-level configuration files will not; conversely, a value of **false** indicates that the system-level configuration files will be used and the granular configuration file will not.

-- ``normalize_objects``: whether or not the CybOX Objects used in the STIX Indicators should be normalized.
-For more information on what this entails, please see the Object Normalization section below.
+- ``normalize_objects``: whether the CybOX Objects used in the STIX Indicators should be normalized.
+For more information on what this entails, please refer to :ref:`object_normalization`.

 - ``abstracted_options``: the particular set of system-level activities to attempt to extract indicators for, and thus is only applicable if ``use_granular_options`` is set to **false**.
 The following keys are allowed in the dictionary that specifies the set of system-level activities: